 Decorate Your Bed with Rose Petals

-Couples who book a romantic package at a fine resort often get a their bed decorated with rose petals as part of the deal.
+Couples who book a romantic package at a fine resort often get their bed decorated with rose petals as part of the deal.
 What this means is that while you are out, usually at dinner, the hotel chambermaid prepares your bed and arranges the rose petals in a heart or scatter pattern.

 Sometimes rose petals trail all the way from the door to your bed or to a filled bathtub.